-About 2 years ago I had lots of fears, one of them being shopping alone.
+In my late teens I had lots of fears, one of them being shopping alone.
 I hated being in a shop on my own.
-I felt intimidated by people, I lacked confidence and hated being on my own.
-I don’t know what it was about shopping that made me so nervous, I felt uncomfortable around people so I hated having to pay and talk to people.
+Always feeling really intimidated by people.
+I lacked confidence and hated being on my own.
+Still, I don’t know what it was about shopping that made me so nervous.
+I felt uncomfortable around people so I hated having to pay and talk to people.
 I’d feel awkward, stutter, drop my purse, trip over the bag and all sorts of awkward experiences because I felt so uncomfortable.

 “Everything you want is on the other side of fear’

-I remember once I was shopping with my sister, she wandered off to look at something she’d seen and I was stood there in the middle of the shop, trying to hold back my tears, my heart was racing and I felt so scared.
+I remember once I was shopping with my sister.
+She wandered off to look at something she’d seen and I was stood there in the middle of the shop.
+I was trying to hold back my tears, my heart was racing and I felt so scared.
 That time on my own felt like forever and I hated every second of it.
 I couldn’t stand being on my own for that short period of time and since then even the thought of being on my own in a shop sent me into a feeling of panic.

-I have now overcome anxiety and I’m a lot more confident.
-Today I walked into a shop and spent an hour shopping on my own, without any feeling of fear.
+I have now overcome this fear, manage my anxiety and I’m a lot more confident.
+Today I walked into a shop and spent an hour shopping on my own.
+I didn’t feel any fear.
 It wasn’t until after when I had come home that I realised what I had done and that it used to be really difficult for me.

 I slowly overcame this fear by using a worksheet and tracking my anxiety before, during and after the experience.
 After doing this a few times I realised that after driving alone I felt calm, so there was no need for me to feel any fear before driving, I knew I would be fine.
 Now I drive regularly on my own, with others, long distance and to places I don’t know without a second thought.